JiahuaWU/ada2019/README.md

 To learn the relationship between recipes and health, we use datasets about noncommunicable diseases (https://www.who.int/data/gho/data/themes/noncommunicable-diseases/GHO/noncommunicable-diseases") and body mass index (BMI) (https://www.who.int/data/gho/data/themes/theme-details/GHO/body-mass-index-(bmi)) from WHO in 2016.
 The GDP dataset from The World Bank (https://data.worldbank.org/indicator/NY.GNP.PCAP.CD) is also used to balance the influence of economy on citizens' health conditions.

-# A list of internal milestones up until project milestone 3

-17.11

-- Download the required data
-- Search for additional information on quantities of each ingredient usage corresponding to the recipes, scrape data to augment dataset.

-23.11

-- Data cleaning for newly found data (identification and removal of invalid data)
-- Extract countries(regions) informations from raw dataset and classify recipes according to continents.
-It helps analysis distributions and patterns on different granularity level.
-- Extract flavors from user description, using it as target label for further multi-class classification training.
-- Classify recipes by meal types, explore most common used ingredients and cooking method of each country

-10.12

-- build and test the correlation between food and disease occurance on the level of countries(regions)
-- train classification model to predict flavors of recipes based on ingredients inputs.
-- train regression model to predict nutritions of recipes based on ingredients and cooking methods.
-- NLP processing for recipe instructions and ingredients to find similarities between different recipes and cluster them.
-It is also possible to establish recommendation system based on recipe similiarity.
-- implement recommendation system based on matrix factorization.

-18.12

-- Compare the effectiveness of trained model
-- Explore possibilities for the data visualization
-- Summarize results and figures, find the best way to present them in datastory

-23.12

-- Comment and refactor our code
-- Release of final notebook and datastory

 # Contributions